-Special Education staff support the timely completion, review and interpretation of specialized assessments to provide staff with insights into the student's strengths, needs and learning profile to inform programming;

-- Collaboration within Learning Support Services to integrate universal design and differentiated instructional strategies into professional learning opportunities to support student's programming and learning environments; - Providing educators professional learning related to: - The use of assessment results and recommendations when developing Individual Education Plans; - Accommodation and modification of program for improved student achievement and well-being; - ----How will this be measured?
+- Special Education staff support the timely completion, review and interpretation of specialized assessments to provide staff with insights into the student's strengths, needs and learning profile to inform programming; - Collaboration within Learning Support Services to integrate universal design and differentiated instructional strategies into professional learning opportunities to support student's programming and learning environments; - Providing educators professional learning related to: - The use of assessment results and recommendations when developing IEPs; - Accommodation and modification of program for improved student achievement and wellbeing.

-- Analysis of EQAO data for students on Individual Education Plans; - Audit of Individual Education Plans: alignment of strategies with assessment data and recommendations; - Tracking and monitoring of the number of students receiving modified programming in mathematics; - Collaborative professional learning opportunities (sessions and number of staff that have received professional learning); - Development and use of system resources: evidence-based intervention strategies and differentiated approaches to meet the specific learning needs of students (as documented in PDT Summary Forms and Special Education Program Applications).
+- Analysis of EQAO data for students on IEPs; - Audit of IEPs: alignment of strategies with assessment data and recommendations; - Tracking and monitoring of the number of students receiving modified programming in mathematics; - Collaborative professional learning opportunities; - Development and use of system resources: evidence-based intervention strategies and differentiated approaches to meet the specific learning needs of students (as documented in PDT Summary Forms and Special Education Program Applications).

-Objective: Improve the Five Year Graduation Rate
+OBJECTIVE: Improve the Five Year Graduation Rate